leontoeides/indicium/README.md

 # Indicium

 A simple search engine for collections (Vec, HashMap, BTreeMap, etc) and key-value stores.
-Includes capability for autocomplete / typeahead.
+Includes capability for autocomplete.

-There are many incredible search engines available for Rust but many of them seem to require compiling a separate server binary or are too heavy for my use-case.
-I also couldn't find many options for searching structs and collections, hence `indicium`.
+There are many incredible search engines available for Rust but many seem to require compiling a separate server binary or are too heavy for my use-case.
+I also couldn't find options for searching structs and collections, hence `indicium`.

 # Quick Start Guide